Attracting Butterflies to Your Garden

 Attract Butterflies with Food:

 - Plant Nectar-producing Flowers and Bushes: Butterflies love nectar.
-Use several of these nectar-producing plants to attract them: milkweed, azalea, goldenrod, black-eyed susan, zinnia, aster, phlox, Japanese honeysuckle, ironweed.
-A few nectar-producing shrubs are: butterfly bush, various fruit trees, privet, lilac and redbud.
+Use several of these nectar-producing plants to attract them: milkweed, azalea, goldenrod, black-eyed Susan, zinnia, aster, phlox, Japanese honeysuckle, and ironweed.
+A few nectar-producing shrubs are butterfly bush, various fruit trees, privet, lilac, and redbud.

 - Butterflies are attracted to color.
 Group clusters of the same plant together to make them more visible to the butterflies.
-A group of colorful flowers attracts butterflies more than single flowers.
+A group of colorful flowers attracts butterflies more than a single flower.